AsherLuna/MDScI/README.md

 ## -Index-
 1. Basics of data cleaning.
-  - In this project is shown how to clean data, eliminating everything that is not necesary
+$\quad$ \- In this project is shown how to clean data, eliminating everything that is not necesary

 2. Data visualization (desplegar cantidad de elementos antes y después de la limpieza de datos)